ktalit/The_Unix_Workbench_assignment/README.md

-# Guess the number of files in a directory
+# Guessing game to count the number of files in current directory
-- Date and Time:  Sun Oct 18 22:55:13 PDT 2020
+- Date and Time:  2020-10-18 23:29:45
-- Number of lines of code:  25
+- Number of lines of code:  27
+- The project can be seen ([here]https://github.com/ktalit/The_Unix_Workbench_assignment.git)